-The buildings in our neighborhood aren't lit; instead security lights shine outward all night, towards the grounds and sidewalks, illuminating bushes and corners to deter would-be burglars, muggers, and rapists.
+The Mies van der Rohe buildings in our Detroit neighborhood aren't tastefully lit; instead security lights shine outward all night, towards the grounds and sidewalks, brightening bushes and corners to deter would-be burglars, muggers, and rapists.
 Move along muggers, rapists: you'll find no cover here.

-With all this light, it's become clear the neighborhoods rabbits propagated well this year, their peppery coats even more obvious now against the snow.
+With all this light, it's clear the neighborhood rabbits propagated well this year, their peppery coats even more obvious these days against the illuminated snow.
 There is almost always one out there at night, but even in daylight we see them.
 I also keep seeing possums, and twice that old raccoon.
-In the morning, the prints in fresh snow show the exploits of this wild syndicate during the hours we slept.
+In the mornings, prints in the fresh snow hint at the exploits of this wild syndicate during the hours we slept.
 The dog, I think, sleeps with one eye open all night, watching their muscles twitch in the cold and dreaming of opened doors.

 * * * * *

-There's a trail of blood in the park where I bring the dog each evening, right under the trees where he harasses the squirrels.
+There's a blood trail in the park where I bring the dog each evening, right under the trees where he harasses the squirrels.
 As the neighborhood's self-proclaimed #1 menace to small mammals, I naturally suspect him.
 "What did you do?"
-I ask the mighty hunter, but there's an innocent look to his eyes and the short trail leads to the silent corpse of a small rabbit, pristine but for the cavity in its chest where all its slithery guts were yanked out in a hurry.
+I ask, but there's an innocent look to his eyes and the blood leads to the silent corpse of a small rabbit, pristine except for the cavity in its chest where all its slithery guts were yanked out in a hurry.
 The next day I bring the kids to the park and the body is still there, a bunnysicle, and we stare at it, speculating about the culprit.
 "Was it Wendell?" my daughter asks.
-"No honey, it was something else," I say, and we move on.
+"No honey, it was something else," I say, and we move away.

 * * * * *

-I get a call from one of the two saints who live next door and suffer all our family noise.
+I get a call from one of the two saints whose townhouse shares a wall with ours and who suffer all our family noise.
 "Have you seen the fox?" he asks.
 He describes several red fox sightings.
 We saw him chasing something along the sidewalk; and we saw him a few days later on the other side of the neighborhood.
-I begin to ask everyone I run into on the sidewalks, "Have you seen the fox?"
-And tales begin to emerge: I was running along the river and saw a pair of them standing out on the ice; I opened my front door and there he was, darting across my path.
-Finally, at dusk a few days later, I glimpse him myself.
+I begin to ask ever neighbor I run into on the sidewalks, "Have you seen the fox?"
+Soon tales begin to emerge: I was jogging along the river and saw a pair of them standing out on the ice; I opened my front door and there he was, darting across my path.
+Finally, at dusk a few days later, I glimpse the little fox myself.

 There's the culprit, I think, and wish him luck on further hunts.
 To a poultry farmer, he might be a menace.
 But here, in the heart of the city, he is a most welcome murderer.